-Besides visual analytics for optimally delivering the graphical representation of the results, as well as various forms and tools for supporting the interaction with end-users, this component is expected to have additional modules / sub-components that have not yet been fully identified.
-An early assessment is provided to facilitate understanding.
+Besides visual analytics for optimally delivering the graphical representation of the results, as well as various forms and tools for supporting the interaction with end-users, this component is expected to have additional modules / sub-components (e.g. common authentication mechanism to enable the integration with the WebGIS tool and the VCUI) that have not yet been fully identified.
+An early assessment is provided to facilitate the understanding.